-Course Objectives: The purpose of this course is to help you begin using LaTeX, a mathematical typesetting system designed for the creation of beautiful books - and especially for books that contain a lot of mathematics, complicated symbols and formatting.
+Course Objectives: The purpose of this course is to help you begin using LaTeX, a mathematical typesetting system designed for the creation of beautiful books-and especially for books that contain a lot of mathematics, complicated symbols and formatting.

-- i) Learn to create and typeset a LaTeX document. - ii) Typeset a mathematical document using LaTex. - iii) Learn about pictures and graphics in LaTex. - iv) Create beamer presentations.
+- i) Create and typeset a LaTeX document;

+- ii) Typeset a mathematical document;

+- iii) Draw pictures in LaTeX, and create beamer presentations.